 Touch free entrance and exit from Lyman 24D is guaranteed because there are no doorways separating it from Lyman 24C or Lyman 24E.
 One-time use wax paper sheets and trash receptacles will be placed on either side of the door between Lyman 24D and Lyman 24A, though use of this doorway will be avoided whenever possible, and is strictly limited to authorized occupants of Lyman 24E who require access to Lyman 24B storage.
 Floor demarcations will be placed to clearly mark boundaries between designated subgroup work areas and multiple-user spaces.

 1.c.
 Lyman 24E

+Short description:

+In the current build phase of the Gen 2 apparatus, one student is nearly continuously working on side projects that can be completed outside of the laboratory space (machine shop).
+Additionally, the gen 2 area can accommodate two researchers working over the optical table due to the ~8 feet separation and airflow.
+This will greatly improve productivity

+For Gen 1, the control station can accommodate two researchers with six feet of separation.
+An overhead HEPA filter draws air away to ensure aerosol isolation between researchers.
+Apparatus trouble shooting will benefit greatly from having two researchers present at the same time.

 Physical Overview